Fort Lauderdale Premises Liability Lawyers

 - Acts of violence.
 Lack of security on a premises can lead to criminal and violent acts such as assault, robbery, and rape.
 It is a property owner’s duty to research the surrounding area and learn local crime rates.
 If there is a foreseeable risk of crime, the owner must take steps such as installing security cameras, hiring guards, lighting parking lots, and posting signs to prevent customer injury.

 Other circumstances that could lead to lawsuits include fires, floods, toxic substances, elevator/escalator accidents, and amusement park incidents.
 Many different harms all fall under the umbrella of premises liability in Fort Lauderdale.
-If you aren’t sure whether your recent injury makes you eligible to file a claim against a property owner, talk with one of our South Florida lawyers.
-We will listen to what happened and give you or professional opinion on whether your case has merit in the civil courts.
+If you aren’t sure whether your recent injury makes you eligible to file a claim against a property owner, talk with one of our Fort Lauderdale premises liability lawyers.
+We will listen to what happened and give you our professional opinion on whether your case has merit in the civil courts.
 You could receive compensation for your accident-related injuries.
 Call the Law Offices of Chalik & Chalik today.